Financial Aid FAQs

 If you are awarded Cal Grant it could mean adjustments to your need based institutional scholarships would need to be made.
 The key is your determined need will be addressed with Cal Grant and/or need based institutional scholarships and/or other need based aid.

 What is Satisfactory Academic Progress, and how does it affect my financial aid?

 Please refer to Saint Mary's Satisfactory Academic Progress Policy for Undergraduate and Graduate students.

 I am a continuing student and just got my award letter.
 The Pell Grant amount is different from last year.
 What happened?

 A student's Pell Grant is determined each year based on the family's income, assets, and household size.
-The Pell Grant is prorated each year based on the Student’s Estimated Family Contribution (EFC).
+The Pell Grant is prorated each year based on the Student’s Student Aid Index (SAI).

 How can I find more financial aid?